 Having determined that this passage concerns the millennium it is clear from the phrase, “their burnt offerings and their sacrifices shall be accepted” that there will indeed be sacrifices in the millennium.

 In short, Is.
 56:6-8 is a millennial prophecy.
 And we read in this millennial passage “their burnt offerings and their sacrifices shall be accepted upon Mine altar“.
-Therefore, I believe that in spite of the fact that Christ’s sacrifice was certainly sufficient, there will be sacrifices in the millennium.
+Therefore, I believe that there will be sacrifices in the millennium.
 His ways are not our ways.

 We read in Zech.
 6:12, “And speak unto him, saying, ‘…….Behold the Man Whose name is The Branch; and He shall grow up out of His place, and He shall build the temple of the Lord; even He shall build the temple of the Lord; and He shall bear the glory and shall sit and rule upon His throne; and He shall be a priest upon His throne…….”.
 Christ is the only One Who can fill the role of both Priest and King, therefore this passage refers to Christ building a temple.
 Because He has not yet built a temple, we must conclude that He will build His temple for His millennial reign.